KelvinoKing/zero_day/README.md

-This project is about using
+This project is about using\n
-  -vagrant
-  -ubuntu/focal64
+  -vagrant\n
+  -ubuntu/focal64\n
+  -authored by Kelvino